-An oasis in the middle of old engine houses and ruins' as one reader put it, is really rather apt.
-This is a civilised but informal inn just 500 metres from the Atlantic with glorious walks all around in the outstanding bleak National Trust scenery.
-Inside, the bar rooms are painted in bold, strong colours, there are paintings by local artists, books on shelves, fresh flowers, open fires and a happy mix of wooden dining chairs and tables on stripped boards.
-Skinners Betty Stogs and guests like Harbour IPA, Rebel Penryn Pale Ale and a beer named for the pub from Cornish Crown on handpump, 10 wines by the glass and a couple of ciders; background music, darts and board games.
-There are seats in the large back garden, and the comfortable bedrooms have views of the rugged moors or of the sea.
+The comfortable bedrooms here, with views of rugged moors or the sea, make a fine base from which to explore this wild coastline.
+It's a civilised but informal inn, just 500 metres from the Atlantic, and the bar rooms are painted in bold, strong colours; there are paintings by local artists, books on shelves, fresh flowers, open fires and all manner of wooden dining chairs and tables on stripped boards.
+St Austell Tribute and guests from local breweries such as Cornish Crown, Rebel and Skinners on handpump, 14 wines by the glass and a couple of ciders; background music, darts and board games.
+The large back garden has plenty of seats.
+Bedrooms are comfortable and have views of the rugged moors or the sea.
 This is under the same ownership as the Old Coastguard in Mousehole (also in cornwall) and the Griffin at Felinfach (in Wales).

 Good Pub Guide Food